timdunn22/portfolio-kami/_portfolio/parrotscholar.md

 layout: post
 title: ParrotScholar
 thumbnail-path: "img/parrotscholar.png"
-short-description: ParrotScholar is a platform where teachers and teachers can meet and have classes
+short-description: ParrotScholar is a platform where teachers and students can meet and have classes

 ---